16 Union Square

 Nupur is the Business Development and Outreach Manager at Habitus Incorporated.
 She serves as a trainer, mediator, and coach.
 She has also served on the teaching team at the Harvard Law School’s Program on Negotiation.
 Nupur holds a Bachelor of Science Degree from Emerson College in Negotiation and Dispute Resolution.

 Sabrina Dorsainvil is an artist, designer and illustrator.
 She is also the Director of Civic Design for the City of Boston’s Mayor’s Office of New Urban Mechanics.
 Her practice as a public artist and illustrator explores facets of identity, difference, deep reflection, storytelling and the celebration of our shared humanity.

 Stacey is a fourth generation small business owner.
 With an MBA and a passion for supporting other small businesses, she works as an accounting consultant for over 50 entrepreneurs in the Somerville area.
 In her free time, she loves to unwind in nature with her family and pup.

 Are you passionate about public space?
 We are always looking for driven and dedicated people to work with.
 Details on open positions are below.
 If none match your interests, email Aaron at firstname.lastname@example.org with your resume, a cover letter, and your favorite public space so we can keep you in mind for future positions.

 Want to help create pop-up community spaces?
 We’re always looking for volunteers to work with us.
 It’s a great way to connect with the local community and learn more about CultureHouse and our mission!
 If you’re interested sign up below (you know you want to).

 We have internship opportunities available for people who are driven and passionate about creating spaces for people.
 Regrettably, we are currently unable to offer paid internships, but they can be done for school credit or are great if you have funding already in place.
-Contact Allie at email@example.com to inquire.
+Sound like fun?
+Contact Eric at email@example.com to inquire.